scott-hannabuss/virtual-pet/README.md

 <h2> Running this project </h2>

-If you would like to run this project, ensure you have Node.js installed on your machine, and then fork the repo to your local machine
+If you would like to run this project, ensure you have Node.js installed on your machine, and then fork the repo to your local machine.

 Now run Node.js inside the repo to install the project dependencies, including Jest which will allow you to run and write tests for the project.